 The main distinction between gasoline and diesel is their density.
 Diesel fuel has a higher viscosity, or thickness, than gasoline.
 Gasoline is weak and has a paint-thinner stench, whereas diesel smells more like heavy kerosene.
 A brief whiff or swirl of the bottle will reveal the sort of fuel it contains.
 Another difference between diesel and gasoline is how the engine uses fuel to run.

 Gasoline is classified as flammable, whereas diesel is classified as combustible.
 Fuel is injected into the cylinder chamber of an ICE by opening a valve.
-The spark plug ignites the gasoline and powers the engine block.
+The spark plug ignites the gasoline and hence powers the engine block.
 Diesel fuel is pumped straight into the cylinder chamber and compressed rather than ignited.
 The end result is the same: the cylinder is pushed lower, and the engine continues to function normally.
 In short,

 - Diesel fuel weighs more than gasoline.